India E-waste Management Market Size and Share

 India E-waste Management Market Analysis by Mordor Intelligence

-The India E-waste Management Market stands at USD 1.88 billion in 2025 and is forecast to reach USD 2.72 billion by 2030, advancing at a 7.67% CAGR over 2025-2030.
+The India E-waste Management Market size is estimated at USD 1.88 billion in 2025, and is expected to reach USD 2.72 billion by 2030, at a CAGR of greater than 7.67% during the forecast period (2025-2030).
 Heightened enforcement of the E-Waste(Management) Rules 2022 is driving formalization by shifting recycling costs to producers through 60% mandatory targets and environmental compensation penalties, expanding the value of tradable EPR certificates.
 Rising device turnover, particularly smartphones and IT hardware in Tier-2 and Tier-3 cities, adds fresh scrap volumes, while precious-metal recovery economics are buoyed by gold and palladium price trends that make hydrometallurgy commercially attractive.
 Input-credit provisions under the Goods and Services Tax (GST) have started to widen the cost gap between compliant recyclers and informal handlers, stimulating new plant investments.
 At the same time, corporate ESG disclosures under SEBI’s Business Responsibility and Sustainability Report (BRSR) framework are institutionalising certified disposal practices across the technology, BFSI, and manufacturing sectors[1]Ministry of Environment Forest & Climate Change, “E-Waste (Management) Rules 2022,” Government of India, moef.gov.in.

 Key Report Takeaways